trhallam/segysak/README.rst

 For 2D data SEGY-SAK uses the dimensino labels ``cdp`` and ``offset``.
-This allows the package to distinguish between 2D and 3D data to allow automation on saving and convience wrappers.
+This allows the package to distinguish between 2D and 3D data to allow automation on saving and convenience wrappers.
 The same vertical dimensions apply as for 3D.
 A typical ``xarray`` in 2D format would return

 .. code-block:: python